Akimak/example/README.md

 # example
-Simple scheduler sql in pure spring and jdbc
+Simple scheduler sql in spring and jdbc